shivenderkumar/PdfViewer/README.md

 ### Backend Server

-Language : nodejs
+* Language : nodejs
-pdf files are stored as static resource files in folder(server->assets->pdfFiles)'. server.js contains two api's :
+server.js contains two api's :
  -> getAllList 'response array of files names in pdfFiles Folder' -> getFileByName 'take filename as reuest and return that pdf file as response'
+* NOTE : pdf files are stored as static resource files in folder(server->assets->pdfFiles) just to demonstrate, you can give file url path from mongodb.

  ### Frontend Android App

  * Language : JAVA